-Students should bring only necessary materials to school.
+To ensure a healthy school environment students should bring only necessary materials to school.
 Unnecessary items are distractions to the learning atmosphere and create unnecessary opportunities for theft for which the school cannot be responsible.
-If a student is causing a distraction to the learning environment with such items, the item will be confiscated.
-Confiscated items will be returned only to parents or guardians who come to school to claim them.
-THE SCHOOL ACCEPTS NO RESPONSIBILITY FOR SECURITY OF ITEMS CONFISCATED.
+Staff members are directed to take all such items when seen and give it to the student's administrator.

+Confiscated items may be returned to the student at the end of the school day or kept until a parent/ guardian can make arrangements to come to school to claim them.
+The school cannot accept responsibility for security of items confiscated.